Skip to Main Content

 6. You will receive a confirmation email to your CSUS Email account within 24 hours.

-7. You will receive a notification that your Disability Access Center profile has been activated within three business days of submitting your application.
+7. You will receive a Disability Access Center profile activation email within three business days of submitting your application which will include directions for scheduling your intake appointment.

-10. Once accommodations have been approved by an Access Coordinator, then you will be able to request via your portal, that accommodation letters be sent to designated faculty.
+9. Once accommodations have been approved by an Access Coordinator, then you will be able to send your accommodation letters to designated faculty.

-Once you have been approved for accommodations, the renewal process only takes a few clicks each semester.
+In most cases, once you have been approved for accommodation, the renewal process only takes a few clicks each semester.

 Documentation Guidelines